auth0/docs/articles/multifactor-authentication/step-up-authentication/step-up-for-web-apps.md

 ## Sample scenario

-In the following scenario, there is a web app that authenticates users with username and password.
-When a user wants to access a specific screen with sensitive information, such as salary data, you want the user to authenticate with another factor, such as [Guardian push notifications](/multifactor-authentication#mfa-using-push-notifications-auth0-guardian-).
+In the following scenario, a web app authenticates users with username and password.
+When a user wants to access a specific screen with sensitive information, such as salary data, the user will authenticate with another factor, such as [Guardian push notifications](/multifactor-authentication#mfa-using-push-notifications-auth0-guardian-).

-We assume that you've already set up the following:
+We assume that the following has already been set up for the web app:

 - [Registered an application](/applications/concepts/app-types-auth0).
 (A regular web app in this case.)
 - [Created a database connection](${manage_url}/#/connections/database).
 - [Enabled Multi-factor Authentication](/multifactor-authentication) using [push notifications](/multifactor-authentication/factors/push).

-1. Create a rule that challenges the user to authenticate with MFA when the web app asks for it.
-Go to [Rules](${manage_url}/#/rules) and create a rule with the content below:
+1. First, we will create a rule that challenges the user to authenticate with MFA when the web app asks for it.
+To do that, we go to [Rules](${manage_url}/#/rules) and create a rule with the content below:

     ```js
     function (user, context, callback) {